Graphite-Docs/graphite/README.md

 1) Clone the repo.
 2) cd into `graphite`
+3) cd into `web`
 3) Run `npm install`
 4) Run `npm run start`

+If you will be running a local websockets server, then you will also need to take the following steps:

+1) cd into `server`
+2) `node index.js`
+3) In your `web` folder, access `src/components/documents/editor`
+4) In the `SocketEditor` file, change the endpoint to `http://localhost:5000`

 Note 1: Local development will result in CORS errors on authentication.
 Use a CORS browser extension to get around this.
 Future version will eliminate this need and when pushed to a hosted site, the CORS error is resolved.

 Note 2: Configuration files `src/components/helpers/prod.js` and `src/components/helpers/dev.js` both need to be present in order to compile successfully.
 In case they are missing, add them before starting the project.